fpezzati/SecProof/README.md

  * Deny:
  * Indeterminate: means that more than one policy got a target that match the given request and PDP does not know how to handle results.
  * Not Applicable: means that no policy's target is fulfilled by the given request, so PDP has nothing to evaluate against.

+## Target
+Target tells if given context must be evaluated against current Policy or Rule.
+It make sense to put Target in policies or policy instead of rules set because the higher you put target the less xml Balana have to parse and evaluate.
+However Condition, who apply to Rules only, are more expressive and powerful because they use expressions and function to evaluate attributes.

 ### Policy example
 XACML does not look easy.